-Select a bias tee which meets the MU100090A specifications below:
+Select a bias tee which meets the specifications below:

-- Antenna connector: SMA, Jack (refer to 12.4.2 "Electrical performance and function") - Supported signal: GPS L1 C/A Code (refer to 12.4.3 "GPS Synchronization")
+- Antenna connector: SMA, male - Supported signal: GPS L1 C/A Code

 3.5 Remote Operation

 With the MX100001A MT1000A/MT1100A Control Software (hereafter, "Control Software") application installed, your PC is capable of supporting remote access to the Network Master.
 Control Software simulates the panel operation of the Network Master, allowing you to operate and view results on a PC through a LAN or Internet connection.
 If more Network Masters are linked to a network, they can be remotely controlled by the same PC, one at a time.